-- Turn the fuel valve on.
-1. See page 28. - Turn the key to the ON 2. position. - 3.
-Pull the engine stop switch up to the RUN position. - Flip the choke toggle to 4.
-FULL ON. - 5.
-Grasp the recoil rope handle and pull slowly until the recoil engages; then pull abruptly. - Repeat as needed until the 6. engine starts.
+- 1. Turn the key to the ON position. - 2.
+Pull the engine stop switch up to the RUN position. - 3.
+If equipped with electric start, turn the key to START to crank the engine.
+Release the key to the ON position when the engine starts. - 4.
+If not equipped with electric start, grasp the starter handle and pull slowly until the recoil engages; then pull abruptly to crank the engine.

-Don't pull the starter rope to the fully extended position and don't allow it to snap back into the housing.
+TIP: Don't pull the starter rope to the fully extended position and don't allow it to snap back into the housing.
 Damage may result.